 - 1 shallot, sliced

-- 2 tsp olive oil
+- 2 teaspoons olive oil

-- 1 tbsp maple syrup
+- 1 tablespoon maple syrup

-- 1 tbsp stone ground mustard
+- 1 tablespoon stone ground mustard

 - Optional: 2-3 slices pancetta, chopped

-- Preheat oven to 400.
+- Preheat oven to 400 F (200 C).

 - Transfer to oiled cookie sheet and bake until golden brown, about 25-35 minutes depending on your oven.
 Stir periodically to ensure sprouts brown on all sides, then serve immediately or let cool and store in refrigerator to be eaten later.